Overview

 { "fields": { "description": "Automated Test", "labels": [ "Automation" ] } }

-To import the test results, you need to invoke the respective task:
+To import the test results, we need to invoke the respective task.

 mvn clean compile test xray:import-results